antonvh/UartRemote/README.md

 # Remote UART library: uartremote.py

 This is a library for robust, near real-time communication between two UART devices.
-We developed it on python 3.9 with LEGO EV3, SPIKE Prime and other MicroPython (ESP/STM32) modules.
+We developed it on python 3.9 with LEGO EV3, SPIKE Prime and other MicroPython (ESP/STM32) modules using our [LEGO Breakout](https://github.com/antonvh/LMS-uart-esp/wiki) Wifi boards.
 The library has the following properties:

-- It is fast enough to read sensor data at 30-50Hz.
+- It is fast enough to read sensor data at 30-50Hz. (see the aduino library if higer performace of C is needed)
 - It is fully symmetrical, so master and slave can have the same import.
 - It includes a RAW REPL mode to upload code to a slave module.
 This means you can develop code for both modules in one file.
 - It is implemented in MicroPython and Arduino/C code.
 With arduino code, much higher sensor reading speeds are possible, but flashing is a bit less user friendly.
 - The library has a command loop to wait and listen for calls.
 That loop is customizable and non-blocking so you can add your own code to it.
 - The C-struct-like encoding is included in the payload, so the other side always knows how to decode it.
 - Compatable with most RS232-TTL 3.3v/5v converter board to further expand i/o possibilities.
--remote modiule importing
+- Remote modiule importing

 Usage: you can use all of parts of this library for your own projects.
 Please give us credits at least.
 We put a lot spare time in this.
 You are also welcome to contribute.
 Please fork and PR.